kgateway-dev/kgateway/docs/content/guides/security/limit-connection.md

    Escape character is '^]'.
    ```

 8. Enter any string and verify that the echo service returns the same string.
-For example, you can type in `hello`.
+For example, you can enter `hello`.
    ```sh
    hello
    ```